Xylorycta apheles

 Xylorycta apheles is a moth in the family Xyloryctidae.
-It was described by Turner in 1898.
-It is found in Australia, where it has been recorded from New South Wales and Queensland.
+It was described by Alfred Jefferis Turner in 1898.
+It is found in Australia, where it has been recorded in New South Wales and Queensland.

 The wingspan is 21–22 mm.
 The forewings are whitish-grey, sparsely irrorated with grey and fuscous at the base, then ochreous, whitish almost to the apex.
-There is an ill-defined grey triangular blotch on the centre of the inner-margin, its oblique posterior edge very distinct.
+There is an ill-defined grey triangular blotch on the centre of the inner-margin, its oblique posterior edge is very distinct.
 There is an ill-defined greyish line from the costa at three-fourths to before the anal angle, gently outwardly curved in the disc.
 The hindwings are grey.